 Let’s see now how we would do this functionally.

 It’s now a bit clear that heating the butter in the pan and beating the eggs can be parallelized.
-We also see that we should only serve once** **the mixture had thickened.
+We also see that we should only serve once** **the mixture has thickened.
 Also, we must stir the mixture in the medium heated pan until thickened.

 If we consider that stirring the mixture does the same thing as beating (mixing) them we could even do this:

-We mark the second param, the ingredients, with a dollar sign to note that it’s a stream of items.
+We mark the second parameter, the ingredients, with a dollar sign to note that it’s a stream of items.
 It also tells us that as long as the mixture hasn’t thickened we can still add spices or more eggs to the ingredients stream.
-We can see the dependencies, hierarchy and a clear flow — something enters the function, something (else) exits the function.
+We can see the dependencies, hierarchy and a clear flow — something enters the function, and something (else) exits the function.

-• have no side effects (e.g. heating the pan will not melt ice-cream in your freezer)
+- have no side effects (e.g. heating the pan will not melt ice cream in your freezer)

-• input parameters are not mutated, functions return new objects (this would require eggs to remain intact after stirring)
+- input parameters are not mutated, functions return new objects (this would require eggs to remain intact after stirring)

 Iterator pattern

 The iterator pattern is one of the original Gang of Four design patterns along with the observer pattern.
-In order to understand how iterator works, we can imagine a pizza.
+In order to understand how the iterator works, we can imagine a pizza.

 Your pizza works according to the iterator pattern.
 You take one slice, then take another one, and another one… until there are no more slices left.
-At any time you can ask (or rather look at) pizza to find out are there more slices available.
+At any time you can ask (or rather look at) pizza to find out if there are more slices available.
 Iterator helps you to iterate over a collection of items — in this case, a collection of pizza slices.
 It could be an “endless” collection — like pouring a glass of tap water.

 Observer pattern